ChimaOzonwoye/portfolio/CRYPTO_BOT/README.md

 # Cryptocurrency Trading Bot with AI Validation

-A sophisticated automated trading system that combines technical analysis, sentiment analysis, and AI-powered decision validation for cryptocurrency trading.
+An automated trading system that combines technical analysis, sentiment analysis, and AI-powered decision validation for cryptocurrency trading.

 ##  Key Features